PrimeEagle/Concerto/README.md

 # Concerto
 A modern programming language designed for precision.

+See documentation for the Concerto programming language [here](https://primeeagle.github.io/Concerto-Docs/).

 * units and dimensions are first-class
 * complex numbers
 * supports designating code as running on CPU or GPU (perhaps others?)